AhmedShaykh/Python/README.md

-# Learning Python With Type Strict!
+# Learning Python With Static Types!